Live Band Backing Track

 When sliding into a chord you create tension.
-How fast you slide in or how many strings you use from what shape, is best discovered by improvising over the Backing Track.
+How fast you slide in or how many strings you use from what shape, is best discovered by improvising over the live band backing track.

 Similarly, when adding more rhythms and pentatonic licks, you create excitement.
 This too should be practised with the band, not in isolation, to really find out what the best part is.